-As corn grows and develops it will move through these growth stages very rapidly.
-Leaves are initiated and continue to grow while the reproductive structures are initiated and growing.
-The plant's first four to five leaves are visible inside the corn seed and will begin to grow following germination while the remainder of the leaves initiated.
+Corn moves rapidly through growth stages as it grows.
 In general, a corn plant may develop 18 to 20+ leaves depending upon hybrid.
 Typically, all leaf initiation is completed by the V6 growth stage when tassel development is initiated, followed shortly by initiation of the ear.
 At this point the plant will start determining the number of rows on the ear.
-The initiation of florets (potential kernels) within a row soon follows and continues growing until 7 to 10 days prior to silk emergence.
-Potential kernels near the base of the ear develop first and progress towards the tip of the embryonic ear.
-The total numbers of harvestable grains are related to those kernels that pollinate and begin filling at the R1 growth stage.
+Floret (potential kernels) initiation within a row soon follows and continues until 7-10 days prior to silk emergence.
+Potential kernels near the base of the ear develop first and progress towards the tip.
+Harvestable grain is directly related to kernels that pollinate and begin filling at the R1 growth stage.

-As you can imagine, it does not take long to transition from vegetative growth to reproductive growth.
-If a plant is not healthy during the V3 to V5 growth stages it will not have time to recover by the time the next yield component is determined.
+Corn transitions from vegetative to reproductive growth relatively quickly.
+If a plant is not healthy during the V3 to V5 growth stages, it will not have time to recover by the time the next yield component is determined.
 Stress during this time can undermine the overall yield potential of the plant.
 Since growing degree units are used to relate temperature to the various growth stages, it is important to know the different stages and understand how to calculate GDUs.